-With a total of 113 participants, who’ve all served in the Gulf War, had regions of their brain analyzed using Tesla magnetic resonance imaging.
-All participants had predicted exposure as per the Department of Defense exposure models, except for 62 veterans, which were non-exposed.
+For the study, a total of 113 participants, all of whom served during the Gulf War, had particular regions of their brain analyzed utilizing Tesla magnetic resonance imaging.
+62 participants had predicted exposure as per the Department of Defense exposure models.

-The findings suggest that those with predicted exposure had reduced total hippocampal and CA3/dentate gyrus volumes when compared to their counterpart.
-Researchers also accounted for any potential genetic variables.
+The study found that those with predicted exposure had reduced total hippocampal and CA3/dentate gyrus volumes when compared to their counterpart.

 “Among veterans with predicted exposure, memory performance was positively correlated with hippocampal volume and negatively correlated with estimated exposure levels and self-reported memory difficulties.”

-The results of the study — according to researchers — adds more weight to their previous findings on low-level exposure to chemical nerve agents from the Khamisiyah pit demolition and brain structure.
+The results of the study, researchers note, add more reliability to previous findings on low-level exposure to chemical nerve agents from the Khamisiyah pit demolition and its effect on brain structure.